From worrying about your waistline to your wallet, there are many reasons the holidays can be stressful.

 Three Weeks Out

 - Start Shopping — Begin making purchases for holiday gifts and pay in cash.
 Studies have found that people paying with cash will spend less than those paying with card.
 Buying with cash will also make you appreciate your purchase more!
-If you do pay with card try shopping online and taking advantage of PCU’s Love to Shop Perks.
+If you do pay with card try shopping online and taking advantage of PCU’s Love to Shop Perks and other credit card shopping benefits.

 - Get Creative — If you’re crafty or have a special skill, use it to make gifts!
 Give people a hand-made item, give your services if you’re handy around the house, or offer your time as a babysitter.